brandkap/brandkap.github.io/work/date-picker.md

 ## Where does Google Calendar go wrong?

 In the image below, we can see that when creating a custom recurring event in Google Calendar it must fall under a consistent pattern across multiple weeks.
-Scheduling an event on Monday, Wednesday , and Friday in one week and then Tuesday, Thursday, and Friday in the next week has to be done by creating two completely separate events.
+Scheduling an event on Monday, Wednesday, and Friday in one week and then Tuesday, Thursday, and Friday in the next week has to be done by creating two completely separate events.
 This inability to schedule events in an aperiodic format causes major delays in event planning.

 {%
   include